 I definitely think that I have grown a better understanding for East Asian cultures and will always hold a special place in my heart for South Korea.

 Even though I moved to South Korea to be a teacher, I think that my students ended up being my greatest teachers.

 My students are amazing and so filled with love.
 They are not afraid to show affection for each other and even towards me.
 I remember the first time a student hugged me and I was freaking out imagining the sexual assault violation being charged against me.
 But in South Korea it is encouraged to show affection.
-I found that my personal bubble evaporated quickly with so many children telling me they love me and giving me hugs everyday.
+I found that my personal bubble evaporated quickly with so many children telling me they love me on a daily bases and giving me hugs.
 My coworker even holds my hand when we hang out together.